• Networking

 • Through a web link or FTP resource.

-• Links received through the ICQ and IRC (Internet Relay Chat) message.
+• Links are received through the ICQ and IRC (Internet Relay Chat) messages.

 • Via peer-to-peer file-sharing networks